SCECHs (STATE CONTINUING EDUCATION CLOCK HOURS)

 Supervising School Psychologist/Counselor Intern Program

 School psychologists and counselors can earn 25 SCECHs per semester, with a maximum of 75 in a 5-year period, by serving as a supervising school psychologist/counselor to an individual completing an internship for a Preliminary or School Psychologist or Counselor Certificate.
-The participant must provide document of being assigned to serve as a supervising school psychologist/counselor to the building principal along with an evaluation of the performance activities for the application period.
+The participant must provide a document of being assigned to serve as a supervising school psychologist/counselor to the building principal along with an evaluation of the performance activities for the application period.

 Principal Mentor Program